 - Reason mathematically by following a line of enquiry, understanding relationships, patterns and generalisations, and explaining their thinking using mathematical language.

 - Can solve problems by applying their mathematics to a variety of problems with increasing confidence, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-At Pinewood, we are part of the Teaching for Mastery Program supporting our aim to give all pupils an equal opportunity to experience all areas of the mathematics curriculum using the mastery approach.
+At Pinewood, we have been part of the Teaching for Mastery Program which supports our aim to give all pupils an equal opportunity to experience all areas of the mathematics curriculum using the mastery approach.